nikolaswise/modular-bus/README.md

-# modular-
+# modular-bus
-Modular design system for
+Simple pub-sub bus that underpins the modular design patterns